Tanz0rz/haxe-fmod/docs/guides/components.md

     Heaps has no global volume control of its own, so the FMOD master bus is the volume.
 Wire your settings menu to `FmodManager.SetMasterVolume` and `SetMasterMute`.

-    On HashLink the updater rides the main thread's event loop.
+    On HashLink the updater rides the main thread's event loop, which Heaps pumps before `hxd.App.update`.
 In the browser it is a `requestAnimationFrame` loop.
-A game that drives FMOD itself calls `FmodManager.Initialize()` and `FmodHeapsUpdater.init()` separately.
-It can also skip the updater and call `FmodManager.Update()` from its own loop.
+The positions an update sets reach FMOD at the start of the next frame.
+A game that wants them in the same frame calls `FmodManager.Update()` at the end of its own `update` and removes the hook with `FmodHeapsUpdater.removeHook()`.
+A game that drives FMOD itself calls `FmodManager.Initialize()` without the setup.

 === "Kha"

     Call `FmodKhaSetup.init(?settings)` once from the `System.start` callback.
 It initializes FMOD with the given [settings](settings.md#settings).
-It installs `FmodKhaUpdater` as a `Scheduler` frame task, so `FmodManager.Update()` runs every frame.
+It installs `FmodKhaUpdater` as a `Scheduler` frame task at priority 100.
+Kha runs frame tasks in ascending priority order, so give the game's own frame tasks a lower number and `FmodManager.Update()` runs after them every frame.
 It mutes the master output while the application is paused or in the background, through `System.notifyOnApplicationState` (see [FmodManager](fmod-manager.md#window-focus)).

     ```haxe
     import haxefmod.kha.FmodKhaSetup;